paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 	- designed for OLED screens
 	- the main use case here is writing at night, to put myself to sleep.

 5½ and not 6 because one theme still needs some work.
-Is there a specific use case or theme you'd like to see in Enso?
+Is there a specific use case or theme you'd like to see in Ensō?
 Let me know!

 ### Coffeeshop Mode™

 <video src="https://res.cloudinary.com/dlve3inen/video/upload/v1751044938/enso-coffeeshop-sigma_j1xi1d.mp4" loop controls muted playsinline autoplay></video>

-This is one of the few truly new features in Enso.
+This is one of the few truly new features in Ensō.
 Coffeeshop mode allows you to stop worrying that someone standing behind you might see what you're typing.
 The text itself is concealed but you still know what you're writing.
 Use `⌘-C` to toggle on and off at any time.

 I've been using it for a couple of months and found it super helpful, especially for journaling in public places, but not only (read more here: [Sketch - Ensō Coffeeshop Mode](<../Sketch - Ensō Coffeeshop Mode>)).